AIRob/mesos-in-action-code-samples/chapter08/README.md

 This directory contains examples from chapter 08: Managing Scheduled Tasks with Chronos.

+## Simple jobs
+The "simple" Chronos examples are located in the `simple-jobs/` directory.

 ### A simple "sleep" job
 The file `simple-sleep.json` contains a single Chronos job that runs on a schedule.
 It simple prints the date and time every 3 seconds, and stops after